 PVR (Poliovirus Receptor) is a Protein Coding gene.
 Diseases associated with PVR include Poliomyelitis and Paralytic Poliomyelitis.
-Among its related pathways are Nectin adhesion pathway and T Cell Co-Signaling Pathway: Ligand-Receptor Interactions.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Immune System.
 GO annotations related to this gene include receptor activity and virus receptor activity.
 An important paralog of this gene is NECTIN2.

 UniProtKB/Swiss-Prot for PVR Gene